maryqu3en/binary-search-trees-in-C/README.md

 1. Display the tree in a structured manner:
    - Display the tree in a structured manner for visual understanding.

+2. Most balanced tree:
+   - Find a way to create the most balanced tree out of an array (can be sorted, can be the opposite).

 ## How to Use

 1. Clone the repository: